 Cyclers can also enjoy themselves in the Chartreuse.
 Ancienne Ecole lies between the Col du Cucheron and the Col du Granier.
 Together with the Col de Porte and Col du Coq, located slightly more to the south, are famous routes from the Tour de France and the Dauphiné Libéré.
-The steepness of the quiet roads is always changing and most of them are not straight, truly a cycling area for persistent cyclers.
+The steepness of the quiet roads is always changing and most of them are not straight, truly a cycling area for persistent cyclers, or with electrical assistance.
 If you wish to go mountain biking, you will also not be disappointed.
-There are plenty of routes available and in the summer, you can take your bike on the aerial tramway to the top of La Scia (1783 meters or 5849 ft).
-From that point, there are six routes to travel downhill, back into the valley.
-Downhill bikes can be rented on site.
+There are plenty of routes available, you can find them here.

 Breathtaking for motorcyclists